RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Device activation configuration"
 />

-3. Then you need to put a unique **End device ID** and EUIs (**DevEUI** and **AppEUI**), as shown in Figure 15.
+3. Then you need to put a unique **End device ID** and EUIs (**DevEUI** and **AppEUI**), as shown in **Figure 15**.
 Check if your board has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.
 The **AppEUI** cannot be all zero as well for the RAK811 Evaluation Board, else the device will have errors when it connects to the network server.

 4. Optionally, you can add a more descriptive **End device name** and **End device description** about your device.